 One of the key elements of the Aerox GTX is the inclusion of Gore-Tex Surround, a new type of technology that is designed to keep our feet healthy, dry, and happy at all times.
 The breakthrough with Gore Surround is that it allows a shoe to vent out heat and moisture while still managing to remain completely waterproof at the same time.

 This helps avoid getting sweaty feet while out on the trail, ultimately leading to hotspots and blisters.
 And while other hiking shoes have offered good ventilation in the past, they’ve usually done so at the expense of waterproofing.
 The Surround technology can allow heat and moisture to escape while preventing water from getting in, which is truly remarkable.

-I’ve been able to test the Aerox GTX in the warm environments where I live and can say that it definitely lives up to is billing.
+I’ve been able to test the Aerox GTX in the warm environments where I live and can say that it definitely lives up to its billing.
 My feet were substantially cooler and drier than most other hiking boots that I’ve worn in the past, without sacrificing performance in other ways.

-Underfoot, Lowa has outfitted the Aerox GTX with a lightweight, yet rugged, sole that holds a solid grip even on slick, wet surfaces.
+Underfoot, Lowa has outfitted the Aerox GTX with a lightweight yet rugged sole that holds a solid grip even on slick, wet surfaces.
 I’ve used the boot on muddy trails, climbed over wet rocks, and across surfaces that offer a mixture of dirt, sand, and grit.
-In all cases, I had solid footing underneath, and never felt unsure about my ability to move quickly and confidently.
+In all cases, I had solid footing underneath and never felt unsure about my ability to move quickly and confidently.

 Instead, they are built for an outdoor athlete who wants to move fast and light without sacrificing performance.
-Lowa’s long history of making boots that are dependable and versatile truly shines through here and if you’re looking for footwear that won’t compromise your outdoor adventures, you’ll find a lot to love in this shoe.
+Lowa’s long history of making boots that are dependable and versatile truly shines through here, and if you’re looking for footwear that won’t compromise your outdoor adventures, you’ll find a lot to love in this shoe.